-- WSO2 Integration studio and VS Code plugin for configuration driven integration.
+- WSO2 Integration Studio and VS Code plugin for configuration-driven integration.

-- Micro Integrator specializing containerized deployments.
+- Micro Integrator—specializing in containerized deployments.

 - Native Kubernetes support.

-- Native CI/CD Integration.
+- Native CI/CD integration.

 - Natively support any architecture of your choice.

 - EDI integration support.

 - Comprehensive logging, metrics, and tracing support for WSO2 EI runtimes.

 - Native integration with NATS, Kafka, and ActiveMQ.

 CDC AND ETL WITH STREAMING INTEGRATOR